საწყლოსნო-სპორტული კომპლექსი

 Author of the mosaic panel on the main façade and interior wall paintings is artist Nikoloz (Koka) Ignatov.

 The building has become private property since 2000 and in early 2014 whole complex was closed.
 The condition of the building has worsened since the flood in 2015.
-Now Laguna Vere is abandoned and neglected. (mg)
+Currently Laguna Vere is abandoned and neglected, but some parts of the building are still rented to private companies.
+Nowadays, there are no municipal outdoor swimming pools in the central part of Tbilisi.(mg)

-Info: Nini Palavandishvili
+Info: Gaga Kiknadze, Nini Palavandishvili

 Photos: Ramaz Kiknadze personal Archive, Shota Kavlashvili personal Archive, National Archives of Georgia, Simona Rota